maxh/maxheinritz.com/_notes/validation-issues.md

 layout: note
 ---

-Data validation ensures that input provided by a user is acceptable from both a technical and business perspective.
+Data validation ensures that inputs provided to a system are acceptable from both a technical and business perspective.
 For example, a user registration system may include validations to ensure that each user has a non-empty first name and last name and that each user's email address is unique and formatted properly.

 ## Validation issues vs errors

-Issues discovered during validation are called "validation issues" rather than "errors" because they are different from programming language "errors" in several ways.
+I like to describe issues discovered during validation as "validation issues" rather than "errors" because they are different from programming language "errors" in several ways.

 ### Fixable by end users